 - SPF and SenderID allow a domain owner to add a file or record on the server that the recipient server cross-checks.
 This option is easier to implement, but some sources view it as the less secure one.
 When you add the SPF record to your domain, that will allow receiving email servers like Hotmail, Gmail, Yahoo, and others, to verify the identity of your emails for the SenderID authentication.
+The SPF record needs to be added as TXT record.
 Add Sendgrid's server information to explicitly give Sendgrid servers permission to send on your behalf.

 v=spf1 include:sendgrid.net ~all